vectordotdev/timber-io/_docs/ruby/usage.md

 ---
 breadcrumbs: Timber for Ruby
 title: Usage
-toc: true
 ---

-The great thing about using the Timber ruby library is that it's just logging.
+The Timber elixir library is simple to use: it's just logging.
+There are no special APIs.

 This section aims to help you get the most out of usign the Timber ruby library:

 * [Basic logging]({% link _docs/ruby/usage/basic-logging.md %})